 Max was initially drawn to the blind NW Gold-Copper Discovery area by the historic work of Ingeominas in combination with the recently completed LWIR survey.
-The regional silt sampling program completed in September and October highlighted creeks draining the discovery area in the opposite direction returning values of 28 ppb gold and 338 ppm copper and 11 ppb gold and 200 ppm copper respectively.

 "The NW Gold-Copper Discovery is open at both ends.
 The LWIR anomaly together with the elevated gold-copper soil values show potential continuation under cover and the potential at depth and therefore we believe there could be sizable amounts of both gold and copper.
 Our plan is to return to North Choco once accessibility becomes more readily available."- Brett Matich, Max CEO

 The analysis of LWIR physical survey information is completed through proprietary processing of Aster satellite data, and has the ability to map or identify, through reflectance spectroscopy against a set of known standards, mineral distribution over large areas covered by vegetation and shallow cover.
 The ground-penetrating nature of infrared radiation in the long-wave bands allows viewing of mineral spectra in the first 30 to 60 centimetres of the earth's surface through dense vegetation.
 Anomaly maps are then generated for a suite of the 16 most abundant minerals within the area of the survey.